 I bet you’d be shocked to hear you can enjoy a rooftop pool with a view of the Burj Khalifa behind you for under $150 per night, but you can at theRove Downtown Dubai!

 It’s located right by the Burj Khalifa and The Dubai Mall, making it one of the most centrally located budget-friendly hotels in Dubai.
 The rooms are modern and lively, and there is even an on-site movie theater at the hotel called Reel Boutique which has 46 seats!

 Jumeirah Emirates Tower

 This stunning hotel near the Dubai Mall is almost a world of its own!
-Jumeirah Emirates Tower boasts over 400 rooms, nine restaurants and nightlife options, a spa, a pool, a fitness center, and a club!
+Jumeirah Emirates Tower boasts over 400 rooms, nine restaurants and some great Dubai nightlife options, a spa, a pool, a fitness center, and a club!

 The Jumeirah brand name is synonymous with luxury and here you’ll see why, and while there are some ultra-luxury suites that go for well over a thousand dollars a night, your average double room here is rather affordable, typically around $250 per night.

 This epic luxury hotel is the epitome of Dubai at its most impressive and over-the-top.
 The St. Regis Dubai is located on one of the Palm Islands in Jumeirah, a series of islands in the shape of a palm tree!